Winter Solstice 2026 in the Southern Hemisphere: The Shortest Day of the Year

 Each culture has its own way of celebrating the winter solstice.
 We suggest you do it in an astronomical style – go stargazing, look for some meteors or identify a bright star near the Moon.
 Or you can stay inside and prove your astronomy skills by taking a solstice-themed quiz.

-In the same way, as it affects people — you might notice that your cat or dog sleeps a bit more than usual and is a little less active.
-Around winter solstice, we get the least amount of sunlight — therefore tend to sleep more and feel less energized, and so do our pets.
+In the same way, as it affects people, you might notice that your cat or dog sleeps a bit more than usual and is a little less active.
+Around winter solstice, we get the least amount of sunlight – therefore, we tend to sleep more and feel less energized, and so do our pets.
 There is even a condition called Seasonal Affective Disorder, or S.A.D., that makes people exhibit depressive symptoms at the same time each year.

-Winter solstice takes place on December 21, 2024, in the Northern Hemisphere and on June 21, 2025, in the Southern Hemisphere.
-It marks the shortest day and longest night of the year and the first day of the winter in astronomical terms.
-This day is celebrated worldwide — even in Antarctica.
+The winter solstice takes place on December 21, 2026, in the Northern Hemisphere and on June 21, 2026, in the Southern Hemisphere.
+It marks the shortest day and longest night of the year and the first day of astronomical winter.
+People around the world have long celebrated this event – even in Antarctica.
+Want to see the exact solstice time and day length for your city?
+Check it in the Sky Tonight app.